Indiana regulators deny utilities' bid for virus relief | Indiana | Journal Gazette

 Associated Press

-INDIANAPOLIS – Indiana regulators denied Monday a request from utilities to charge ratepayers for revenue the companies expect to lose because of the coronavirus pandemic.
+INDIANAPOLIS -- Indiana regulators denied Monday a request from utilities to charge ratepayers for revenue the companies expect to lose because of the novel coronavirus pandemic.

 Duke Energy, NIPSCO, Vectren and other Indiana electric and gas companies had petitioned the commission for permission to recover revenue shortfalls.